TuxVinyards/qqX/README.md

 There have been a few minor point releases to improve installation on non-standard systems.

 Release 1.1.01 improves the front end machine selector & makes clearer folder organisation.
-There are also a few 'under the hood' changes like tidying updates into their own specific folders & improving the tune up auto guidance.
+There are also a few 'under the hood' changes like tidying updates into their own specific folders (takes effect on next update) & improving the tune up auto guidance.

 Crucially too, GitHub wise, the way qqX picks up the settings file has been changed.
 This now makes it much easier for forks and branches to be tested & developed. :rocket: